anonaddy/addy.io/source/_articles/adding-a-custom-domain.md

 Please leave these records in place for the duration that you use the domain on AnonAddy.

 A daily check is carried out on the domain's records, if you remove any records then the domain will become unverified for sending.
-You will recieve an email notification to let you know if your domain has become unverified for sending and which record has caused it to happen.
+You will receive an email notification to let you know if your domain has become unverified for sending and which record has caused it to happen.